 If a client has indicated pain/tenderness, palpate that area last.
 Palpating a painful area of the abdomen first will aggravate the pain and may affect the accuracy of your assessment.
-Additionally, observe the client's facial expression as it can be a cue about how the client is doing and possibly whether they are having any pain.

 Urgent surgical intervention is required when a client has appendicitis (inflammation of the appendix that is at risk of perforating).
-In these cases, the client usually presents with an increasing level of pain in the right lower quadrant, often beginning in the periumbilical region.
+In these cases, client usually presents with an increasing level of pain in the right lower quadrant, often beginning in the periumbilical region.
 This can also be associated with lack of appetite, nausea, vomiting, fever, chills, and muscle rigidity.
 If you suspect appendicitis, notify the physician immediately.
 Continue to monitor the client, measure vital signs, do not allow the client to take anything by mouth, and begin an intravenous if there are standing orders.
 A physician or nurse practitioner may assess for rebound tenderness, which involves palpating in the right lower quadrant and quickly removing one's hand.
 Positive rebound tenderness (pain when the assessor removes their hand) is often indicative of appendicitis.